boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

      ? tc: uint .default 0
    }

-   ; Indicates various rates (committed, exces, and peak).
+   ; Indicates various rates (committed, excess, and peak).
    ; Only CIR is mandatory to include.

    rate-limit =  {